 Research and development costs are expensed as incurred and include all direct and indirect costs associated with the development of the Company's product candidates.
 These expenses include payments to third parties for research, development and manufacturing services, personnel costs and depreciation on manufacturing equipment.
-At the end of the reporting period, we compare payments made to third party service providers to the estimated progress toward completion of the research or development objectives.
+At the end of the reporting period, the Company compares payments made to third party service providers to the estimated progress toward completion of the research or development objectives.
 Such estimates are subject to change as additional information becomes available.
-Depending on the timing of payments to service providers and the progress that we estimate have been made as a result of the service provided, we may record net prepaid or accrued expense relating to these costs.
+Depending on the timing of payments to service providers and the progress that the Company estimates has been made as a result of the service provided, the Company may record net prepaid or accrued expense relating to these costs.